Home » Practice Areas » Truck Accident Lawyer in New York » Truck Accident Traumatic Brain Injury Lawyer in New York

 Truck Accident Brain Injury Lawyer Near You in New York

 Porter Law Group represents truck accident traumatic brain injury victims throughout New York State.
-Headquartered in Syracuse with a statewide practice, the firm handles claims in every county and jurisdiction in New York, including Syracuse, New York City, Buffalo, Rochester, Albany, Yonkers, White Plains, Utica, Binghamton, and Long Island.
+Whether your accident happened on the interstate, a rural highway, or in the middle of a city, the firm handles claims in every county and region, including:

 Frequently Asked Questions About Truck Accident Traumatic Brain Injuries in New York

-How much is a truck accident traumatic brain injury settlement worth in New York?
+How much is a truck accident brain injury settlement worth in New York?

-What are the symptoms of a traumatic brain injury after a truck accident?
+What are the signs of a brain injury after a truck accident?

-Can a brain injury be invisible on a CT scan or MRI?
+Can a brain injury be missed on a CT scan or MRI?

 How much does a truck accident brain injury lawyer cost?

-Porter Law Group works on a contingency-fee basis, meaning you pay nothing unless the firm recovers compensation for you.
-There are no upfront costs, retainers, or hourly fees.
-The firm covers all expenses for neuropsychological testing, advanced neuroimaging, neurologist consultations, life care planning, economic experts, and litigation.
+Porter Law Group works on a contingency-fee basis.
+There are no upfront costs, hourly fees, or retainers.
+The firm covers expert costs for neurologists, imaging specialists, life care planners, and economists.
 If the case does not result in a recovery, you owe nothing.

 What Clients Say About Porter Law Group